Sugar Bowl, California

 After a couple of runs on Judah, we like to head over to Mt.
 Lincoln, which is the main attraction at the resort.
 There is some seriously steep terrain to skier’s left off the top.
 To the right there are some long steeper blue runs.

-We usually finish the day on the Disney lift, which accesses some shorter groomers, but also some of the most interesting terrain on the mountain.
+We usually finish the day on the Disney lift, which accesses some shorter groomers.
+It also has some of the most interesting terrain on the mountain.
 The Sugar Bowl run and Strawberry Fields were some of our favorite powder stash’s on a powder day.
-This next season (13/14) will see a new lift on Crow’s Nest, which should be an interesting addition, but which will mean that Strawberry Fields is going to be tracked out very quickly.
+We have not visited since the new lift on Crow’s Nest, which should be an interesting addition.
+But it could mean that Strawberry Fields is going to be tracked out very quickly.

 - Above average snowfall for the Tahoe region